rust-lang/rust/src/doc/reference.md

                     is unintuitive and suboptimal.

 * `start` - Allows use of the `#[start]` attribute, which changes the entry point into a Rust program.
-This capabiilty, especially the signature for the annotated function, is subject to change.
+This capability, especially the signature for the annotated function, is subject to change.

 * `struct_inherit` - Allows using struct inheritance, which is barely